ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 1. Select **Use Public**, **Cloudant** and then choose **create-document** under **Actions**
 1. Create **New Binding** and set name to `binding-for-guestbook`.
 1. Select the **guestbook-db** {{site.data.keyword.cloudant_short_notm}} instance and the **guestbook** database and **Add** and then **Save**.
+   If the *guestbook-db** instance does not show up, make sure to refresh the page (Shift or Cmd + Refresh) so that existing bindings are reloaded.
+You can also check on the command line with `ibmcloud cloud-functions package list`.
+   {: tip}
 1. To test it, click on **Change Input** and enter the JSON below
     ```json
     {